MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 		Get-MgGroup

-8. As the note at the start of this task indicated, at this point you would normally run the **Get-MgDirectoryDeletedItem** command to display the list of deleted objects, which would include the object ID of the **Inside Sales** group that you deleted in the prior task.
+8. As the note at the start of this task indicated, at this point you would normally run the **Get-MgDirectoryDeletedItem** cmdlet to display the list of deleted objects, which would include the object ID of the **Inside Sales** group that you deleted in the prior task.
 However, given the current issues with this cmdlet, you should instead run the following series of commands to retrieve this object ID.
 Type in each command and press Enter:  <br/>

 		$url = "https://graph.microsoft.com/v1.0/directory/deleteditems/microsoft.graph.group"

 		Invoke-MgGraphRequest -Method GET -Uri $url -ContentType "application/json" -outVariable deletedGroups

-		$id = $deletedGroups.value | where displayName -eq 'Inside Sales' | Select-Object -ExpandProperty id
+		$DeletedGroup = $deletedGroups.value | where displayName -eq 'Inside Sales'

-9. Now that you have the object ID of the Inside Sales group (which is stored in the $DeletedItemId variable), type in the following command and press Enter:  <br/>
+	**Note:** After running these commands, the attributes of the deleted Inside Sales group will be stored in the $DeletedGroup variable.

+9. Now that you have captured the attributes of the Inside Sales group, you can run the **Restore-MgDirectoryDeletedItem** cmdlet to restore the group.
+When doing so, you must declare the group's object ID as the parameter next to "-DirectoryObjectId".
+While you would normally copy and paste in the object ID (for example: -DirectoryObjectId 'e76bbcdb-24c5-41a6-805d-b352976fd2a8'), the current issue with the **Get-MgDirectoryDeletedItem** cmdlet doesn't allow us to identify the actual Id value.
+As such, you had to run the prior commands to capture the group's attributes in the $DeletedGroup variable.
+You will now run the **Restore-MgDirectoryDeletedItem** cmdlet, where you will direct it to use the **id** field from among the attributes stored in the $DeletedGroup variable.
+Type in the following command and press Enter:  <br/>

-		Restore-MgDirectoryDeletedItem -DirectoryObjectId $id
+		Restore-MgDirectoryDeletedItem -DirectoryObjectId $DeletedGroup.id

 10. You should now verify the **Inside Sales** group has been recovered.
 While you can obviously do this in the **Microsoft 365 admin center**, since this task is working with PowerShell, let's verify the recovery using Microsoft Graph PowerShell.
 To do so, type the following command to get a list of the active groups, which should now include the Inside Sales Group:  <br/>